 Creating multi-coloured solar panels is a continuous research and innovation topic.
 As solar technology progresses, it is reasonable to anticipate the availability of panels in a wider range of colours.
 The demand for personalisation, aesthetics, and integration of solar panels into various architectural types drives these improvements.

 Longi recently released a series called Hi-Mo 6 Artist which seems to be available in a number of colours.
-In the marketing Longi the manufacturer offers these panels for special buildings such as entertainment venues, feature walls, sports stadiums and iconic venues, where appearance is a very important consideration.
-It is so far not known if such panels will just cost a little more, or significantly more than other Longi panels using the same technology.
+In marketing, Longi the manufacturer offers these panels for special buildings such as entertainment venues, feature walls, sports stadiums and iconic venues, where appearance is a very important consideration.
+It is so far not known if such solar panels will just cost a little more, or significantly more than other Longi solar panels using the same technology.

 What about the backing sheet and frames?